-The Howler’s Slade branch ran parallel to but above the Speech House to Coleford road for most of its 1 mile course and was begun in 1811.
+Howler’s Slade Branch ran parallel to but above the Speech House to Coleford road for most of its 1 mile course and was begun in 1811.
 In addition to various pits and quarries, the branch also served a chemical works at Cannop Bridge and a foundry.
-The branch fell derelict c.1920 but the track was not removed until 1941.
-From its crossing of the B4226 at SO610166, its course can be traced, crossing Cannop brook by a bridge with a cast iron railing, past the remains of the chemical works and then over the B4234 Cannop-Lydbrook road immediately north.
+Although derelict by around 1920, the track was not removed until 1941.
+From its crossing of the B4226, its course can be traced, crossing Cannop brook by a bridge with cast iron railings, past the remains of the chemical works and then over the B4234 Cannop-Lydbrook road immediately to the North

 The Wimberrry Slade branch is marked on the tithe map and the 1st-3rd County Series OS maps.
 The western section of the route can be traced on aerial photographs.
-The tramroad extends for 520m in an east/west direction along a dry valley and continues to the east onto SO61SW.
-The western end terminates at Wimberry quarry and passes to the south of a shaft at SO 5984 1216, which were probably amongst the industries it served.
+The tramroad extends for 520m in an east/west direction along a dry valley and continues to the east a little further.
+The western end terminates at Wimberry quarry.

-The tramroad at Churchway was authorised to extend to the “engine pit” in 1810, however no connection was made to the Forest of Dean Tramroad and in 1814, the apparently useless rails were taken up at Churchway.
-In 1821 connections between the 2 tramroads were being repeatedly laid by an unnamed trader and in 1823 a licence for a connection was eventually given.
-The site of Mirystock tramroad junction has been obliterated by colliery sidings, originally the Churchway branch curved from the main line, however in 1847 a new curve was put in making a triangular junction.
+Churchway Branch – the tramroad at Churchway was authorised in 1810, however no connection was made to the Forest of Dean Tramroad and in 1814 rails were taken up.
+Eventually in 1823 a licence for a connection was eventually given.
+At Mirystock the Churchway branch curved from the main line and in 1847 a new curve was put in making a triangular junction.
 In 1865 following the opening out of the Mirystock tunnel into a cutting a new line was laid improving the access to the Churchway branch.
 Abandonment of the tramroad branch was authorised in 1877 and the tracks taken up almost immediately.

 The Severn and Wye Co built a branch from Mirystock to Churchway, where a junction was made with the Bullo Pill tramroad in 1812.
 A short loop line at Mirystock was constructed in 1847 to give better access to the Churchway branch from the south, a second spur to the Churchway branch was constructed in 1865.

-Lydbrook Incline, SO596168 is heavily overgrown but can be traced.
-The steep descent to the Wye at Lydbrook was an inclined plane controlled by ropes, little traffic used the northern part of the line and the incline was abandoned by 1856.
+Lydbrook Incline is heavily overgrown.
+The steep descent to the Wye at Lydbrook was an inclined plane controlled by ropes, which was abandoned by 1856.

-The Bishopswood branch of the Severn and Wye tramroad was completed in 1814 and had sidings to wharves near the Ruardean boundary, the branch was linked by an inclined plane with the forge on Lodgegrove Brook.
-The branch, the northern section of which was removed after the closure of the Bishopswood Ironworks, ran as far as the Ross road in 1833.
+Bishopswood Branch – completed in 1814, was linked by an inclined plane to the forge on Lodgegrove Brook.
+The branch ran as far as the Ross road in 1833.
 It carried little traffic and the track was taken up in 1874.
-The course of the line to the road was visible in 1990.

 This was an extension from the original terminus at Lower Lydbrook, taking the line onwards to the Wye at Bishopswood.
 It was opened to serve the Bishopswood Ironworks.
-From the site of Lower Lydbrook station the trace can be followed as it curves towards Vention Lane, which it crosses below the Royal Spring Inn, and thence along a stone buttressed path across fields, eventually joining B4228 near the turning to Ruardean.
-Until c.1951 the route from Ventions Lane was used under toll for supplying Incline Cottages with coal drawn by horse-drawn carts.
-The sinuous course can be followed with ease until it joins the road where the 13th mile post (dated 1814) stood until 1952.
-Large stone blocks in the River Wye mark the site of the Bishopswood Wharf.
-The road to Nailbridge (1841) obliterated part of the Cinderhill route but the tunnel underneath road survives.
+From the site of Lower Lydbrook station it curved towards Vention Lane, which it crossed below the Royal Spring Inn, and then on to the B4228 near the turning to Ruardean.
+Apparently, until the early 1950s, the route from Ventions Lane was used byuby horse drawn cartstcarts to supply Incline Cottages with coal.

 1. English Heritage’s Monument Protection Programme (MPP) Step 3 report.